Slovenian schools closed as teachers strike for wage hikes

 LJUBLJANA (Reuters) - Most schools and kindergartens in Slovenia were closed on Wednesday for the second time this year as teachers staged another one-day strike for higher wages.

-Some 40,000 teachers went on strike, according to their trade union SVIZ, and several thousands are expected to attend street protests in 11 Slovenian cities later on Wednesday.
+Some 40,000 teachers went on strike and around 15,000 attended street protests in 11 Slovenian cities at noon, according to their trade union SVIZ.

-The largest protest with up to 2,000 people is due in front of the government building in Ljubljana.
-Teachers’ held their first one-day strike a month ago. [nL8N1Q4540]
+In the largest protest, about 3,000 people gathered in front of the government building in the capital Ljubljana.
+Teachers blew whistles and waved union flags and banners.

+“Teachers - big heart, small salary” one banner said.
+Another showed a sketch of Prime Minister Miro Cerar with a long nose to suggest the government failed to keep its promises on wages.

+“The work of a teacher is undervalued.
+We have to do a lot of work but our wages do not match our responsibilities,” Ludvik Mihelic, who teaches geography at a school for economics in Ljubljana, told Reuters.

+Teachers, who demand wage hikes of 8 to 12 percent, held their first strike a month ago and plan to hold the next on April 17 unless the government meets their demands.

-“We demand wage hikes of between 8 and 12 percent because gross teachers’ wages are about 500 euros per month lower than wages of other public sector employees with similar education,” Sandi Modrijan, a spokesman of SVIZ told Reuters.
+The pre-tax monthly wage of teachers is about 500 euros lower than that of similar public sector employees, the head of SVIZ Branimir Strukelj, told reporters.

-He said the next strike will be held on April 17 unless the government agrees to wage hikes by then.

-A number of other public sector trade unions, including nurses, social workers and customs officers, are also threatening strikes, demanding hefty wage increases.
+Other public sector unions including nurses, social workers and customs officers are also threatening strikes over wages.

+The government gave no immediate comment.
+Finance Minister Mateja Vranicar Erman said on Tuesday the government needed to press ahead with its economic policies to secure the country against the next financial crisis.

+Slovenia narrowly avoided an international bailout for its banks in 2013 but returned to growth a year later.
+The government expects the economy to expand by at least 3.9 percent this year versus 5 percent in 2017, boosted by investments and exports which include cars, car parts and pharmaceuticals.

-Three months ahead of general election, which is expected on June 10, the centre-left government of Prime Minister Miro Cerar is under heavy public sector wage pressure as trade unions claim economic growth offers room for higher wages.
+Three months ahead of general election, which is expected on June 10, the center-left government is under heavy public sector wage pressure as trade unions claim economic growth offers room for higher wages.

 However, no party has received a direct electoral boost from the strikes.

-Slovenia narrowly avoided an international bailout for its banks in 2013 but returned to growth a year later.
-The government expects the economy to expand by at least 3.9 percent this year versus 5 percent in 2017, boosted by investments and exports of cars, car parts and pharmaceuticals.

-The government had said union demands amount to almost 1 billion euros, adding most cannot be met because they are not justified by productivity and GDP growth and would threaten the planned fiscal consolidation.
+The government had said total union demands amount to almost 1 billion euros, adding most cannot be met because they are not justified by productivity and GDP growth and would threaten the planned fiscal consolidation.

 Slovenia plans to run a budget surplus of 0.4 percent of GDP this year versus a deficit of 0.8 percent in 2017.